-Pacific Lutheran University (the University) is a private non-profit institution that offers a full range of liberal arts academic programs to undergraduate and graduate students.
+Pacific Lutheran University (the University) is a private non-profit institution based in Tacoma, Washington, that offers a full range of liberal arts academic programs to undergraduate and graduate students.
 Affiliated with the Evangelical Lutheran Church in America, the University enrolls approximately 3,100 students.
 The University offers 43 majors and 51 minors, as well as graduate and professional programs in business administration, creative writing, education, finance, marketing research, marriage and family therapy, and nursing.